cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     image: checkersd_i
 ```

-Of course Alice's and Bob's desktop computers are not part of the server infrastructure.
+Of course, Alice's and Bob's desktop computers are not part of the server infrastructure.

 You are going to further refine the service definitions next, starting with the disk volumes.